-Considered as one of the holiest pilgrimage sites for the Hindu devotees, Tirupati is one of the major tourist attractions and at the same time a sacred place for the devotees from all around the nation.
-Tirupati is a place where you will find the presence of many historical temples.
-Perhaps, that is the reason why Tirupati is also referred to as the 'Spiritual Captial of Andhra Pradesh.
+Considered as one of the holiest pilgrimage sites for Hindus, Tirupati is a major tourist attraction and at the same time a sacred place for the devotees from all around the nation.
+A trip to Tirupati makes you witness the presence of so many historical temples such as Venkateswara temple, Padmavathi Temple, Govindaraja Temple.
+Perhaps, that is the reason why Tirupati is also referred to as the Spiritual Captial of Andhra Pradesh.

-There are many legends that are associated with Tirupati.
+There are many legends associated with Tirupati.
 One legend states that the present idol of Lord Venkateswara would be there till the entire period of Kaliyuga.
 And as per the Varaha Purana, it is said that during the time of Treta Yuga, Lord Sri Rama used to reside here along with Maa Sita and Lakshmana after his return from Lankapuri.

-Swami Pushkarini Lake
+2. Swami Pushkarini Lake

 Swami Pushkarini Lake borders the Sri Venkateshwara temple and historically, this temple has been devoted to Lord Vishnu.
-This lake was created by a Garuda, a commuting source of Sri Venkateshwara.
-It is known as a sacred place where many devotees take a dip in the water of this holy lake before stepping inside the temple.
+It is believed that this lake was created by a Garuda, a commuting source of Sri Venkateshwara.
+Many devotees take a dip in the water of this holy lake before stepping inside the temple.

 Silathoranam is not just religiously significant but is a big landmark in archaeology as well, representing the sacredness of this heritage site.
 An amazing point to notice here is that it’s a natural rock formation is one of the only three of its kind in the world.